firebase/firebase-js-sdk/CONTRIBUTING.md

 Before you submit your issue, try searching [past issues][archive], [StackOverflow][stackoverflow], and the [Firebase Google Group][firebase-google-group] for issues similar to your own.
 You can help us to maximize the effort we spend fixing issues, and adding new features, by not reporting duplicate issues.

-If you encounter an issue that appears to be a bug that has not been reported before, please open a new issue.
+If you encounter an issue that appears to be a bug that has not been reported before, please [open a new issue in the repo](https://github.com/firebase/firebase-js-sdk/issues/new/choose).
 When filling out the new issue report form, be sure to include as much information as possible, such as reproduction steps, the error message you received, and any screenshots or other relevant data.
-The more context you can provide, the better we will be able to understand the issue, route it to the appropriate team, and provide you with the help you need.
+The more context you can provide the better we will be able to understand the issue, route it to the appropriate team, and provide you with the help you need.

 Also as a great rule of thumb: